 In Planetfall, published in 2015, British science fiction author Emma Newman introduced us to the Earth-like planet where a massive starship had delivered 1,000 people many years earlier.
 The ship was called Atlas.
-The following year, Newman brought out a sequel, After Atlas, which portrayed life on Earth for the billions who remained behind.
+The following year, Newman brought out a sequel, After Atlas, which portrayed life on a future Earth for the billions who remained behind.
 It’s a grim picture of society in what appears to be sometime in the 22nd century.

 This is a world you or I wouldn’t want to live in.
 Only the wealthiest can afford to eat real food.
 Everyone else must eat what comes from printers (successors to our contemporary 3-D printers).
 Every nation is governed by a “gov-corp” that operates under the influence of a tiny elite of billionaires.
 Virtually everyone is “chipped” with implants in their brains that connect them to the world around them—and make them vulnerable to their bosses or public authorities.
 Many of the most talented people are enslaved in decades-long contracts resembling what was once called indentured servitude.
 One of those people is Carlos Moreno.